systemcarl/weblog/outlines/about-me.md

     - I worked on the [*MRKTBOX*] [e-commerce web application].
         - The goal was to create an e-commerce application that could handle a variety of food and beverage business needs.
-        - I also supervised co-op students and college projects.
+- I also supervised co-op students and college projects while working at [*MRKTBOX*].
     - These were enlightening exercises in leadership and project management.
 - I am currently working on this weblog and the underlying software platform.
     - My goal is to create a prototype for a blogging service that is:
         - open-source,